-BACKGROUND: Michael Moritz grew up in Wales, and attended Oxford before coming to the U.S. to study business at the University of Pennsylvania's Wharton School.
-He worked briefly as a writer for Time, wrote a book on Apple computers, and coauthored another on Chrysler before joining the tech investment firm Sequoia Capital in 1986.
-At the firm, he quickly became a major player in the tech industry, having a hand in the creation and growth of some of the tech world's biggest companies, including Yahoo, Google, PayPal, Kayak, Cisco, YouTube, and Zappos.
-He was previously on the board of Google, and currently sits on the boards of LinkedIn, Kayak, the Green Dot Corporation, and several others, but has stepped away from the day-to-day management of Sequoia because of a rare but manageable medical condition.
+BACKGROUND: Michael Moritz grew up in Wales and attended Oxford before coming to the U.S. to study business at the University of Pennsylvania's Wharton School.
+He worked briefly as a writer for Time, wrote a book on Apple computers, and co-authored another on Chrysler before joining the tech investment firm Sequoia Capital in 1986.
+At the firm, he quickly became a major player in the tech industry, having a hand in the creation and growth of some of the tech world's biggest companies, including Yahoo, Google, PayPal, Kayak, Cisco, YouTube and Zappos.
+He was previously on the board of Google, and currently serves on the boards of LinkedIn, Kayak, the Green Dot Corporation, and several others, but has stepped away from the day-to-day management of Sequoia because of a rare but manageable medical condition.

-EDUCATION: Moritz's single largest gift to date has been a $116 million donation to his alma mater, Oxford University.
-Under the program started with this gift, qualified students from families whose income falls below $25,000 will receive enough support to cover all of their living costs and also receive lower rates on their student loans.
+EDUCATION: Moritz's single-largest gift to date has been a $116 million donation to his alma mater, Oxford University.
+Under the program started with this gift, qualified students from families whose income falls below $25,000 receive enough support to cover all of their living costs and also receive lower rates on their student loans.
 In 2008, he made a donation of $50 million to American Friends of Christ Church, which benefited Oxford's Christ Church College, where he studied as an undergraduate.
 He has also made a $5 million grant to the Juilliard School's Music Advancement Program, and $30 million to endow Ph.D. programs at the UCSF.
 Moritz gave $50 million to the University of Chicago benefiting the Odyssey program which supports lower income students with outstanding potential.